-Update: We are so thankful to now be fiscally sponsored by Soham Dance Space, a 501(c)3 not-for-profit organization based in Chicago.
+We're proud to be sponsored by Soham Dance Space, a 501(c)3 not-for-profit.
 If you'd like to make a tax-deductible donation to our campaign, go to paypal.me/SohamDanceSpace or use our PayPal email [email redacted], including “Chicago Artists Relief Fund” in the notes.
 Or, you can send a check payable to Soham Dance Space, with “Chicago Artists Relief Fund” in the memo, to: 1932 S Halsted Street, #206, Chicago, IL 60608.
 Please note that checks by mail will require a longer processing time.

 The Chicago Artists Relief Fund is managed by a group of community volunteers.
 Bios can be found here.
-Though organizational affiliations are listed, each individual is acting on their own behalf, not as a representative of the organizations with which they are affiliated.
+Though organizational affiliations are listed, each individual is acting on their own behalf.

-All application information is kept confidential by the organizers and is not shared with any outside parties.
+All application information is kept confidential by the organizers.
 Please view our more detailed confidentiality agreement, signed digitally by all members of the team, here.

 Citing our sources: